Loveable Lemons

 ingredients.

-• Garlic Infused Olive Oil - It is important to find garlic oil without any pieces of floating garlic in it.
-I love to use the garlic oil from Trader Joe’s or a safe option from Amazon.
+• Garlic Infused Olive Oil - I love the garlic oil from Trader Joe's or a safe option from Amazon.
 Both are great options.

 • Butter - Unsalted butter is the best option here.
 I tried to use salted butter, and the result was too salty.
 It is best to control the salt yourself.